Salahaddin50/islamic-marriage-app/VERCEL_DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for Hume Islamic Dating App
+# Vercel Deployment Guide for Zawajplus Islamic Dating App

-This guide provides detailed instructions on how to deploy the Hume Islamic Dating App to Vercel, a platform for hosting web applications.
+This guide provides detailed instructions on how to deploy the Zawajplus Islamic Dating App to Vercel, a platform for hosting web applications.

 ## Prerequisites

 Before you begin, ensure you have the following:
 - A Vercel account ([Sign up here](https://vercel.com/signup))
-- GitHub repository with the Hume app codebase
+- GitHub repository with the Zawajplus app codebase
 - Node.js and npm installed on your local machine

 ## Step 1: Prepare Your Project for Deployment

 1. **Ensure your project structure** is correct.
-The Hume app should be in `main/Hume/` directory.
+The Zawajplus app should be in `main/Zawajplus/` directory.
 2. **Check your `vercel.json` configuration** at the root of your repository.
 It should look like this:

     ```json
     {
-      "buildCommand": "cd main/Hume && npx expo export:web",
+      "buildCommand": "cd main/Zawajplus && npx expo export:web",
-      "outputDirectory": "main/Hume/web-build",
+      "outputDirectory": "main/Zawajplus/web-build",
-      "devCommand": "cd main/Hume && npx expo start --web",
+      "devCommand": "cd main/Zawajplus && npx expo start --web",
-      "installCommand": "cd main/Hume && npm install",
+      "installCommand": "cd main/Zawajplus && npm install",
       "framework": null,
       "cleanUrls": true,
       "trailingSlash": false,